CHE72/KPPT-1200-TPASS-Calculator/README.md

 Improved: In the description output of "Taipei Metropolitan Area Buses", add a description for multi-section tickets, and adjust the output sentences in other places.
 Improved: In the "Output Calculation Result" block, the display method has been adjusted, and now you can see the cost and times of each transportation in the final calculation.
 Fixed: In the result display of "Taipei Metropolitan Area Buses", the total bus fare will be mistakenly planted as the total number of bus rides.
+Fixed: When the data of "Taipei Metropolitan Area Buses" is input multiple times, the previous input data will be lost because the previous records are not summed up.

 ## 已知問題 (Known Issues)
 錯誤：